-Important: Students must complete all components of each course and achieve a grade of 50% in each course.
+Important: Students must complete all components of each course and achieve a grade of 50%.
 Students who fail a course may reapply to repeat it.
-Students must achieve an average of 60% in the overall program in order to graduate.

 Due Dates for Assignments, Practicums, and Final Exam

 - Each course is self-paced which allows students to create their own study schedule.
-There are no set due dates for assignments or learning requirements.
-Courses are designed to be completed within a three to six month period.
-Students have up to three years to complete the program.
-Students are responsible for planning their study schedule accordingly.
+There are no set due dates for assignments.
+Courses are designed to be completed within a three to six months.

 - There is a final online exam for each course.
 Students may complete the exam on their own schedule but there is a time limit.
 Students will be given access to the final exam only after all of the learning requirements, including the Field Placement, are completed.

-- It is recommended that the 75 Hour Field Placement is completed towards the end of each course.
+- It is recommended that the 75 Hour Field Placement be completed towards the end of the course.

 Location for Quizzes, Assignments and Final Exam